siddhant-uic/siddhant-uic.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, I am Siddhant, a Computer Science and Artificial Intelligence Senior @ IIIT Delhi, India.
-I am interested in Natural Language Processing and actively researching in the field, having published at top conferences such AAAI.
+Hi, I am Siddhant, a Computer Science PhD Student at the University of Illinois Chicago working with Prof. Shweta Yadav on Healthcare NLP.
+I was previously a Computer Science and AI Undegrad @ IIIT Delhi, India, working.
+I am interested in Natural Language Processing and actively researching in the field, having published at top conferences such AAAI, ACL and NAACL.
 I am interested in applying NLP for Social Good as my vision in life is to leverage my knowledge of technology to a good cause.
 I am also interested in understanding how to relate textual and visual content to get a better understanding of social media data which is increasingly visual.
 I am always up for collaborations, so if you have an idea in mind do not hesitate to hit me up!

 Besides being a nerd about computers, I am also a nerd about airplanes, travel and city planning.
 You can find me binging on youtube videos from my favourite channels Jet Lag: The Game, City Beautiful and Mentour Pilot.

-*Currently Looking for PhD positions in NLP for Fall 2024!*
+*Currently Looking for PhD Researcher internships in NLP for Summer 2026!*
 {style="text-align: justify;"}